 - Module: cmas-core-server

 - Description: Defines whether unit (contact) descriptions in the ticket history are taken from the database or dynamically rendered using templates.
-The default value, "DYNAMIC", is a bit more costly from the performance perspective, while "PROTOCOL" is faster but returns historical names which might be outdated.
+The value, "DYNAMIC", is a bit more costly from the performance perspective, while "PROTOCOL" is faster but returns historical names which might be outdated.
 Use "PROTOCOL" if you have lots of history entries from many different units.
+This is also the default value in CM versions 6.11.1.1 and up.
+In CM versions up to 6.11.1.0, "DYNAMIC" is the default.

 - Type: string

 - Restart required: no

 - System: no

 - Optional: yes

 - Example value: PROTOCOL

 - Since: 6.11.0